Study Abroad

 To help you navigate the process, here's a guide to help you study abroad in Spain, even if you don't speak Spanish.

 While most study abroad programs in Spain focus on learning the language and exploring Spanish culture, options exist outside of the world of language acquisition.
 There are several routes to explore when deciding which study abroad program to select.
-Three of the most popular include university-led programs, direct enrollment through an outside university, and study abroad provider programs.
+Three of the most popular include university-led programs, direct enrollment, and study abroad provider programs.

 Your college's study abroad office is home to a wealth of information.
 By speaking with an advisor or visiting the office's website, you can find out about all the available opportunities.
 Most universities run faculty-led study abroad programs and exchanges which allow students to experience life abroad while earning credits that transfer back seamlessly.

-If you're not happy with your school's study abroad program offerings, consider enrolling in one hosted an outside university.
+If you're not happy with your school's study abroad program offerings, consider enrolling in one of the English-speaking universities in Spain.
+Several US universities have campuses based in Spain and students from other schools can apply there directly.
 Suffolk University, based in Boston, operates a Madrid campus that runs classes in English for a wide variety of subjects including art, social sciences, biological sciences, history, and math.

 Arcadia University, another private university, runs a program in Granada.
 Students can take classes at the university's own building in the middle of the city center or have the option to study in English at the Universidad de Granada.
 Arcadia also offers programs during the fall and spring semesters or for a full academic year.

-Madrid, Spain's capital city, is never at a loss for things to do.
-Enjoy one of its many free museums, lounge on the grass with friends in Retiro park, have a bite and glass of wine at Mercado de San Miguel, or spend a lazy Sunday browsing the sprawling El Rastro market.
-Madrid is a popular destination for students, au pairs, and teachers alike so you will have no problem meeting fellow English-speakers.
+• Madrid: Enjoy one of the Spanish capital’s many free museums, lounge on the grass with friends in Retiro park, and have a bite and glass of wine at Mercado de San Miguel.
+Madrid is a popular destination for students, au pairs, and teachers alike so you will have no problem meeting fellow English speakers.

 Once you've picked your program, you'll need a place to call home before classes start.
-If you go with a study abroad provider housing is usually included and ranges from dormitories or apartments to a room in a Spanish family's home.
-Both options have their pros and cons.
+If you go with a study abroad provider, housing is usually included and ranges from dormitories or apartments to a room in a Spanish family's home.
+If housing is not included, you’ll need to find something on your own.
+Each option has its pros and cons.

 Adventurous students desiring a more "authentic" experience can opt for a homestay with a Spanish family.
 You will be welcomed into their home, sharing meals and free time with them.
 While this option gives you a look into everyday life in Spain, the language barrier can make it difficult to communicate and, ultimately, connect with your host family.
 Smiles and gestures are universal but without even basic conversation, you'll miss out on learning about each other.

-Finally, if you want a more independent experience, you can search for your own accommodation.
+If you’re more independent, you can search for your own accommodation.
 In Europe, the Erasmus Programme is an EU exchange program that lets students at EU universities hop around during their studies.
 Not surprisingly, Spain is a favorite among European students as well.
 Because of this, student housing is cheap and plentiful.
-If interested in securing a room in a shared house or a studio, websites like Piso Compartido and Idealista are great places to start your housing search.
-They are decidedly less shady than Craigslist and have English versions to make browsing easy.
+If you’re interested in securing a room in a shared house or a studio, websites like Piso Compartido and Idealista are great places to start your housing search.

 Studying in Spain in English is the perfect transition overseas; you won't skip a beat with your classes, plus you'll have the added bonus of an exciting new country and culture to explore.
 Whether making the journey solo or with a group, there are countless options to suit your comfort level and give you the best possible experience.